Kafoor-A/Smart-Power-Management-SPM-client/README.md

 - 🚀 Embedded (ESP32)

 ## ⚙️ System Architecture
-> _Using bluetooth it can Config and Tranfer Data to android APP ._
+> _Using bluetooth it can Config and Transfer Data to android APP ._
 ```mermaid
 graph TD
   User -->|UI Input| Frontend